techx/quill/README.md

 `.github/workflows/build.yml` contains a Github Action for building and running the project.
 The only test currently run is to check that a GET request of `/login` returns a status code `200`.
 This should be expanded in future with thorough unit testing.
 The Github action spawns a Docker instance of MongoDB for the application to connect to and utilizes the NodeJS version as specified in the `.nvmrc` file.

 It also contains an action that will run ESLint on the project and report the errors individually.

+### Automated Dependency Updates

+The repository has been signed up to Dependabot, an automated dependency management tool.
+Dependabot automatically checks for updates for any outdated or insecure requirements and it will open a pull request for each one of them.
+To parametrize the tool further please look here: <https://dependabot.com/docs/config-file/>

 ## Contributing